Minnesota River Valley State Trail

 Additional information about this project is provided on the MnDNR website at:

-In December, the Minnesota Department of Natural Resources awarded a contract to begin construction on the Bloomington segment of the MVST.
-Construction of the entire 13-mile corridor will occur in phases as State funding is obtained.
-Work is slated to begin in August 2019 on the first phase starting at Lyndale Avenue (near the Sorenson boat launch) and extend approximately 1.7 miles east to the Xcel powerline corridor.
+In December 2018, the DNR awarded a contract to begin construction on the Bloomington segment of the MVST.
+Construction of this entire 13-mile segment will occur in phases as State funding is obtained.
+The initial project phase (Phase 1A on map below) starts at Lyndale Avenue (near Sorenson boat launch) and extends approximately 1.7 miles east to the Xcel power line corridor.

 A pdf of the map can be found here: MN Valley 2018 Project Area_phasing.pdf